ohseesoftware/laravel-server-analytics/README.md

 ### Attach Entities to Analytics Records

-If you want to attach your application's entities to an analytics record, you can use the `addRelation(Model $model)` on the Analytics model in combination with a hook:
+If you want to attach your application's entities to an analytics record, you can use the `addRelation(Model $model, ?string $reason = null)` on the Analytics model in combination with a hook:

 ```php
 // AppServiceProvider